 In his book, Greene details the three stages of mastering your craft.

 First is the apprenticeship, the stage where you learn the rules and the necessary skills.
 During this stage, you will show up, shut up, and take notes.
 You will follow what your mentors teach religiously and not stray from it until you reach stage 2.

-Next comes the so called creative/active phase.
+Next comes the so-called creative/active phase.
 This is when you practice what you’ve learned during your apprenticeship and make additional connections.
-You get to see the bigger picture and you develop an unique style, a way of executing your craft like nobody else.
+You get to see the bigger picture and you develop a unique style, a way of executing your craft like nobody else.

 Then, after you have put in your 10,000 hours and years worth of learning and practice, you achieve the holy grail of your skill…mastery.

 The first step towards mastery is finding your calling.
 When searching for your calling, passion will be more important than talent, although it helps when you can utilize your natural talents on your journey towards mastery.